Evolution of cetaceans: Toothed whales

 Ancient sperm whales differ from modern sperm whales in tooth count and the shape of the face and jaws.
 For example, Scaldicetus had a tapered rostrum.
 Genera from the Oligocene and Miocene had teeth in their upper jaws.
 These anatomical differences suggest that these ancient species may not have necessarily been deep-sea squid hunters like the modern sperm whale, but that some genera mainly ate fish.
 Contrary to modern sperm whales, most ancient sperm whales were built to hunt whales.
 Livyatan had a short and wide rostrum measuring 10 ft across, which gave the whale the ability to inflict major damage on large struggling prey, such as other early whales.
-Species like these are collectively known as killer sperm whales.
+Species like these are collectively known as killer sperm whales or macroraptorial sperm whales.

 Beaked whales consist of over 20 genera.
-Earlier variety were probably preyed upon by killer sperm whales and large sharks such as megalodon.
+Earlier varieties were probably preyed upon by killer sperm whales and large sharks such as megalodon.
 In 2008, a large number of fossil ziphiids were discovered off the coast of South Africa, confirming the remaining ziphiid species might just be a remnant of a higher diversity that has since gone extinct.
 After studying numerous fossil skulls, researchers discovered the absence of functional maxillary teeth in all South African ziphiids, which is evidence that suction feeding had already developed in several beaked whale lineages during the Miocene.
 Extinct ziphiids also had robust skulls, suggesting that tusks were used for male-male interactions.